apvarun/apvarun.com/content/blog/fast-search-for-static-sites/index.md

 ### Ok.
 So?

-I've built a bunch of JAMStack sites (mostly for fun, some for work) using various tools and frameworks from Gatsby, Hugo, Sapper, Hugo, VuePress and more.
+I've built a bunch of JAMStack sites (mostly for fun, some for work) using various tools and frameworks from Gatsby, Sapper, Hugo, VuePress and more.
 Among those sites, only a very few actually conceptualize JAMStack's potential.
 I mean, anyone can build a 5 page website with just HTML, CSS and maybe a bit of JS.
 We did that for years without any of the tools that we have at our disposal.

 In this article, let's uncover more about a crucial part of any large website ▶️ `SEARCH` ◀